bloodsky/WBMQ-App/README.md

 ## Installation

-Controller is working on internal IP address of the machine, listening on port "5001".
+Controller works on internal IP address of the machine, listening on port "5001".
 It is necessary to port forwarding.

 ```bash
   	# Dependencies